cube3power/atsd/integration/zookeeper/README.md

 ![](images/rules_list.png)

- * `Zookeeper cluster high latency` - alert opens when more than 50% nodes in a cluster have average latency more than 100 ms in 3 minutes.
+ * `Zookeeper cluster high latency` - alert opens when more than 50% of the nodes in a cluster have average latency greater than 100 ms in 3 minutes.
  * `Zookeeper cluster not serving requests` - alert opens when node status is `leaderelection`, which means that nodes cannot choose leader.
  * `Zookeeper dead cluster` - opens when no data was collected from cluster in 2 minutes.
  * `Zookeeper dead node` - opens when no data was collected from a single node in 2 minutes.